-Bromeliads are a favorite of mine for color inside and out.
+Bromeliads (air plants) are a favorite of mine for color inside and out.
 Indoors we often see the “Silver Vase Plant” Aechmea Fasciata.

 Guzmanias are another popular bromeliad you see in many garden centers.